MisfiT2020/Go-Lang-Cheats/README.md

 - Blank identifier "_" when we want to ignore something or when we expect a value, that we dont need

 ![Slice Data Method](sources/sliceData.png)
+- Unlimited else-if statements in b/w, if/else statements

 </details>